zalando-stups/spring-boot-etcd/README.md

 ## Purpose

-This project provides a small etcd client to access and store configuration values in an etcd cluster.
+Spring-boot-etcd is a [Spring Boot](http://projects.spring.io/spring-boot/) library that provides an [etcd](https://github.com/coreos/etcd) client to access and manage key-value pairs stored in an etcd cluster.
+It's useful out-of-the-box.

-## Download
+### Spring-boot-etcd Features

+- provides an interface that includes all the functions featured by the etcd API v2
+- uses either a list of addresses or a DNS SRV record to help you discover the nodes of your etcd cluster
+- includes an automatic update mechanism so that the client can easily connect to nodes in the etcd cluster
+- provides auto-configuration so that you can get started without having to write any code

+Inspiration

+We created spring-boot-etcd after discovering that current implementations of the etcd client API don’t provide an automatic update mechanism, or use other libraries like [Netty](http://netty.io/) to communicate with the etcd cluster.
+Also, these implementations are not compatible the version of Netty used by the Cassandra driver.

+### Getting Started

-Use the following maven dependency to add this library
+Use the following Maven dependency to add this library:

     <dependency>
       <groupId>org.zalando</groupId>